 Individual Vs Collaborative

 Individual Design originates from one person drawing, writing, and experimenting, where the individual is the sole proprietor.
-This is the classical way of understanding a designer, which is more akin to how artists are identified.
+This is the classical way of understanding a creative, which is more akin to how artists are identified.
 Examples of these types of designers include Thomas Edison, Nikola Tesla, and Frank Lloyd Wright.
 While these designers are known to employ teams and collaborators, their individual vision is always comes first.

 Collaborative Design happens when groups of people with different expertise design together.
 This means people in the fields of business, human resources, urban planning, engineering, and marketing can collectively contribute to a design.
 A formal process for the group to work through on a single interface contributes to collective focus.
 Inclusivity and diversity are strengths as a breadth and depth of perspectives provide a check and balance for bias.